 Lynne ROY BA (Hons) MSC MCIFA FSA Scot

+Lynne specialises in Environmental Impact Assessment and has prepared the ES Chapters for over 25 wind farm schemes in Britain as well as numerous large scale urban and rural developments.
 Lynne is experienced in all aspects of archival, documentary and cartographic research, and in the development and negotiation of heritage solutions for large complex development proposals.
-Lynne also has experience at Public Inquiry where she has acted as documents control officer, preparing the required documentation for public inquiries as well as analysing the documentation presented by the opposition.
+Lynne also has experience at Public Inquiry and has prepared Statements of Appeal and associated Rebuttals.

 Planning Inquiry Work (2007-):

 Management and production of archaeological environmental impact assessments for wind farm developments (2005-present):

 Viking Energy, Shetland; Lenchwick, Worcestershire; Queniborough, Leicestershire, Flimby, Cumbria; Sober Hill, East Yorkshire; Burn of Whilk, Highland; Meikle Carewe Aberdeenshire; Drone Hill, Scottish Borders; Crook Hill Greater Manchester; Reaps Moss, Lancashire: Achany, Highland

 Production of archaeological environmental impact assessments for large scale rural and

 Hyndford Quarry, Lanarkshire; Cody Park, Hampshire; Easter Happrew, Scottish Borders; Royal Ordnance Factory Chorley; Royal Ordnance Factory Bishopton; Elgin and Forres Flood Alleviation Scheme

 Production of desk-based assessments for submission with planning applications (2004- present):

 Maryhill Locks, Glasgow; Scotland Street Glasgow; the Pleasance, Edinburgh; Coishletter, Isle of Skye; Linlathen, Dundee